 Only blue/orange badge holders may park at the Archive.
 The nearest pay and display car park is situated on Bowling Green Lane, and PayByPhone on-street parking is available on Northampton Road and surrounding streets.

-It is important to check the opening times before visiting, especially so if you wish to visit on a Saturday because they do not open every weekend.
-You do not need to book a microfilm reader or computer, but it is operated on a first come, first served basis so you should arrive at the Office early.
+You do not need to book a microfilm reader or computer, but it is operated on a first-come, first-served basis so you should arrive at the Office early.

 Acceptable documents showing proof of address include a utility bill, bank/building society statement issued in the last three months, credit card statement issued within the last three months, council tax bill, HM Revenue and Customs statement or TV licence.
 You should take this documentation to the Information Point at London Metropolitan Archives.